Follow This 4-Week Forearms Workout Plan to Turn Your Tiny Twigs into Logs

 - Behind the Back Barbell Crush – 5 Sets 20-20-15-15-12 Reps

-Since the forearms are a small muscle group, you don’t need to dedicate entire workouts to training it.
-If you have weaker lower arms as compared to your bis and tris, you should begin your arm training with them.
+Since the forearms are a small muscle group, you don’t necessarily need to dedicate an entire workout to training them (although you could incorporate them into an active rest day if you so choose).
+If you have weaker lower arms as compared to your bis and tris, you should begin or even finish your arm training with them, maybe even do them as a burnout.
+It can’t hurt to throw some forearms into one of your workouts!

 If you don’t already carry a hand towel to the gym, you should get used to bringing not one but two wipers.
 Using the hand towels recruits all the muscle fibers in your forearms as it makes holding onto the weight harder.